DasariJayanth/MNIST-Classifier/README.md

 # MNIST-Classifier

-Trained different Models MNIST Digits Classifier and MNIST Fashion Classifier.
+Trained different Models MNIST Digits Classifier to classify the given image into digits and MNIST Fashion Classifier to classify the given image into different clothes(labels trained on).
 The Notebooks uploaded are self-explanatory.